analogdevicesinc/ai8x-training/README.md

 ##### Weights: Quantization Aware Training

-After `--qat-start-epoch` epochs (10 by default), training will learn an additional parameter that corresponds to a shift of the final sum of products.
+After `start_epoch` epochs (parsed from the YAML file specified by `--qat-policy`), training will learn an additional parameter that corresponds to a shift of the final sum of products.

 By default, weights are quantized to 8-bits.
 The custom modules in `ai8x.py` have an optional `weight_bits=` parameter that can be used to reduce the number of bits available for weights on a per-layer basis.

-*Note: This feature can be disabled using the `--disable-qat` command line argument.*

 #### Batch Normalization